sijang/sijang.github.io/_pages/quotes.md

   > Your comfort zone will destroy your dreams.

+  > Growth doesn't happen in your comfort zone.

+  > Confidence is built by facing what you fear.

+  > Don't complain.
+Rebuild yourself.

+  > Don't blame the distractions improve your focus.

+  > Your only limit is you.

+  > Accept what you can't change.
+Change what you can't accept.

+  > Determine your priorities and focus on them.

+  > Be so good they can't ignore you.

 ## Life
   > The two most important days in your life: the day you are born and the day you find out why.